 - If you still feel like your crust is dry after adding the right amount of water – add a teaspoon or two of vodka.
 It will evaporate when baking.

 - Refrigerate the dough after every step from making the disk to rolling out the sheets.
-Chilling the dough after rolling helps prevent shrinkage or crusts from slumping down your pie plate.
+Chilling the dough after rolling helps prevent shrinkage or crusts from slumping down.

 - Handle the dough as little as possible.
 Hands are warm and warm up the butter in the dough.